labgrid-project/labgrid/doc/configuration.rst

 labgrid remote coordinator, wait until the resources become available and expose them to the internal environment.

+Arguments:
   - name (str): name or pattern of the remote place

 Used by:
   - potentially all drivers